S-Caruso/Landing-page/README.md

 Substitude content and personalize as desired.

 <strong>Please note:</strong> beauty salons generally tend to use web pages with white and light backgrounds.
-I consciously chose to use a more vibrant background image, as it was an excellent opportunity to experiment.
+I consciously chose to use a more vibrant background-image color, as it was an excellent opportunity to experiment.